rips/php-connector/README.md

 # Installation

-Use composer to inlcude the package:
+Use composer to include the package:

     composer require rips/connector:~2.9